 Of course, you two, the happy couple, are the most important people in attendance at your wedding.
 But it wouldn't be the same without all of those that will make it special for you, and if you're in the wedding planning process, this is the time to make some choices.
 When putting together your wedding party, you've got the chance to include your family and friends in the most special day of your lives.
 They'll likely be very touched by you including them in your wedding, and hopefully, will want to get stuck in and help you with taking a few tasks off your plate.

 Some people feel that the choice of some wedding roles is made for them – such as father or mother of the bride, a best man, and bridesmaids – which can be both a blessing and a curse.
-But it’s important to remember that every part of your wedding should be down to you two, as a couple, and you should surround yourselves with a wedding party that supports and loves you.
+But it’s important to remember that every part of your wedding should be decided by you as a couple, and you should surround yourselves with a wedding party that supports and loves you.

 It’s important for us to mention that there really isn’t any set way of doing things.
-Whilst traditionally an older brother may act as a best man, and your father would walk you down the aisle, you can really mix things up and have a best mate instead, or get your gran to scatter petals as your bridesmaids walk before you.
+Whilst traditionally an older brother may act as a best man, and your father would walk you down the aisle, you can really mix things up and have a ‘best mate’, ‘bridesman’ or ‘groomsmate’ instead, or even get your gran to scatter petals as your bridesmaids walk before you.
 The choice is yours.

 If you do go down the traditional route, though, you’ll likely have some of the roles already sorted, which can be handy.
-But for those of you out there wondering if your beloved family pet can be a flower girl, or if it’s acceptable for your bridesmaids to give the speech instead of the best men, don’t worry, we’ve got you covered with our comprehensive guide to wedding roles.
+But for those of you out there wondering if your beloved family pet can be a flower girl, or if it’s acceptable for your bridesmaids to give the speech instead of the best man, don’t worry, we’ve got you covered with our comprehensive wedding roles checklist.

 Maid of honour